k21971/EvilHack/doc/evilhack-changelog.md

 - Some more formatting tweaks to muse.c, fix for reflection_skip
 - Fix: unreachable return statement in dog.c
 - Another adjustment to max hit points the Wand of Orcus can decrease per hit
+- Convict's starting ball/chain is fully identified across the board